Faculty/Departmental Grant Eligibility Requirements

 - Proposals must be authored and submitted by faculty and/or staff with faculty oversight.

-- Specific details about individual proposal requirements can be found on our Proposal Guidelines Page.
+- Full details about individual proposal requirements can be found on our Proposal Guidelines Page.

 - All projects supported by a VPUE Departmental or Faculty Grant must be conducted and led under the guidance of a qualifying Stanford Faculty Mentor.